 Breakfast, Lunch, and Breaks

-The 2017 IEEE NSREC will provide continental breakfast and refreshments at breaks during the NSREC Short Course and Technical Sessions.
-Lunch is included for Short Course attendees on Monday.
-A light lunch will be provided on Tuesday in the Exhibit Hall.
+The 2020 IEEE NSREC will provide breakfast, lunch, and refreshments at breaks during the NSREC Short Course and Technical Sessions.
 These meals and refreshments are for registered conference attendees only.
 Please see the schedule for times and locations.

 Rooms for Side Meetings

-Several meeting rooms are available for use by any registered conference attendee at the New Orleans Marriott on a first come, first served basis.
+Limited meeting rooms are available for use by any registered conference attendee at the Hilton SF Buffalo Thunder on a first come, first served basis.
 NSREC encourages side meetings to be scheduled at times other than during technical sessions.
 Contact ETCic at 720-733-2003 or send an e-mail to firstname.lastname@example.org to make side meeting reservations before the conference.
-To make a side meeting room reservation during the conference, see the NSREC Registration staff in Balcony J-K on the 4th floor.
+To make a side meeting room reservation during the conference, see the NSREC Registration staff in the Vista A Room of the hotel.

-The 2017 Conference is offering child-care reimbursement of up to $400 per family to assist conference attendees who incur additional childcare expenses by attending the conference.
-This program, funded by the NPSS AdCom, will also be carried out at other NPSS Conferences during 2017.
+The 2020 Conference is offering child-care reimbursement of up to $400 per family to assist conference attendees who incur additional childcare expenses by attending the conference.
+This program, funded by the NPSS AdCom, will also be carried out at other NPSS Conferences during 2020.
 Limited funds are available, and preference will be given to applicants in the early stages of their careers who are IEEE NPSS members.
 Up to five candidates will be selected.
+Eligible applicants:

 Families where both parents are registered attendees at the conference